Alan McLoughlin: Managerial career

 In July 2011, he joined Portsmouth as Senior Academy Coach, working alongside other club favourites Andy Awford and Paul Hardyman.
 On 8 July 2013, McLoughlin was appointed Portsmouth's first-team coach.
 Alongside manager Guy Whittingham, he assisted the side in their first season in League Two after relegation.
 Whittingham was sacked in November 2013 and replaced by Richie Barker, who lasted just three months.
 Andy Awford then took charge for the rest of the season as along with Hardyman and McLoughlin, Portsmouth were unbeaten in their final seven matches, keeping in the league and finishing 13th.
 Awford was appointed permanent manager and McLoughlin kept his role as first-team manager alongside new assistant Paul Hardyman in May 2014.
 He was released from his position as first-team coach at Portsmouth on 4 December 2014.

 Personal life

 Born in Manchester in 1967 to Irish parents, McLoughlin grew up on Maine Road, near to Manchester City's then home ground of the same name.
-He attended Catholic school Saint Mark's, in the same year as former Oasis guitarist and singer Noel Gallagher.
-He lived in Swindon with his wife and two daughters.
+He lived in Swindon with his wife Debra and two daughters Abby and Megan.

 McLoughlin was diagnosed with a kidney tumour in 2012 and had a successful operation.
 However, he later died of cancer in the kidneys, chest wall and lungs on 4 May 2021, aged 54.